 Everyone has the right to a safe, respectful and enjoyable aged care experience.

-The Code of Conduct for Aged Care (the Code) describes how aged care providers, their governing persons (for example, board members), and workers (including volunteers) must behave and treat people receiving aged care.
+The Aged Care Code of Conduct (Code) describes how registered providers (providers), their responsible persons (for example, board members and Chief Executive Officers), and aged care workers (including volunteers) must behave and treat people accessing funded aged care services.

-It helps ensure that people can have confidence and trust in the quality and safety of aged care they receive.
+It helps make sure older people have confidence and trust in the quality and safety of aged care they access.

 The Code:

-- supports a person's right to personal choice, dignity and respect
+- supports an older person's right to personal choice, dignity and respect

 - promotes kind, honest and respectful behaviour

-- keeps people receiving aged care safe from harm.
+- keeps older people accessing funded aged care services safe from harm.

 Watch our video explaining the Code.